 Closed Loop Motion Control

 Several trends have been driving the use of sophisticated, complex motor control algorithms.
 The most important of these trends include the desire for lower energy consumption and the need for higher performance.
-Performance Motion Devices Founder Chuck Lewin addresses these trends and introduces the major techniques used to control multi-phase motors, both brushless DC and AC induction.
+In this article, Chuck Lewin addresses these trends and introduces the major techniques used to control multi-phase motors, both Brushless DC and AC induction.

 This article will review the mathematics of motion profiles and help you understand which profiles work best for which applications.
 You'll gain valuable insights into how to tune your motion control profile for maximum performance.